angeluriot/angeluriot/README.md

 ## [⛏️ Minecraft clone *(2021)*](https://github.com/angeluriot/Minecraft_clone)

-This program uses the concept of the famous game Minecraft.
-It procedurally generates an infinite world, the player has an animated character and can break blocks, there are also different biomes and mobs.
-This program was made for my computer graphics course, I got 20/20 and won a prize for the best project...
+This program takes its concept from the famous game Minecraft.
+It procedurally generates an infinite world, the player has an animated character and can break blocks.
+There are also different biomes and mobs.
+This program was made for my computer graphics class, I got 20/20 and won a prize for the best project...

 <p align="center">
 	<a href="https://github.com/angeluriot/Minecraft_clone"><img src="https://i.imgur.com/RCGkX52.png" width="500"></a>